-The conventional and proposed \ac{QUBO} formulations of equations \eqref{eq:QUBO_obj} and \eqref{eq:Dicke_obj}, respectively, require $N^2$ binary variables, which is inefficient since the number of variables should ideally be limited to $O(N \log N)$ according to \eqref{eq:log2Nf}.
-In order to address this issue, we propose a higher-order formulation method that reduces the number of binary variables to $N \lceil \log_2 N \rceil$, although this increases the order of the objective function beyond quadratic.
+In the conventional \ac{QUBO} formulation, $N^{2}$ binary variables are required, which is inefficient compared to the lower bound of $O(N \log N)$, as indicated in \eqref{eq:log2Nf}.
+To address this issue, we propose a higher-order formulation that reduces the number of binary variables to $N \lceil \log_{2} N \rceil$.
+However, this approach has the drawback that the degree of the objective function exceeds quadratic.

-To that end, first realize that a solution matrix $\mathrm{X} \in \mathbb{B}^{N \times N}$ can be regarded as a set of $N$ non-zero indices, each of which can be represented by a one-hot vector.
-By encoding these non-zero indices in binary, the number of variables can be reduced.
-In earlier related literature \cite{glos2022space, tabi2020quantum}, \ac{QUBO} problems that use one-hot encoding have been reformulated as \ac{HUBO} problems by mapping their indices to ascending binary numbers, which is referred to as \ac{HUBO}-ASC.
-It has been recently shown \cite{sano2023qubit}, however, that the \ac{HUBO} formulation with a descending binary encoding (HUBO-DSC) reduces the number of terms in the objective function compared to HUBO-ASC, which based on the discussion of Sections \ref{sec:preliminaries} and \ref{GAS_Dicke}, is expected to be effective for the \ac{QAP} as well.
-Finally, we also remark that it was shown in \cite{sano2023qubit} that HUBO-DSC complicates the analysis of the method in some cases.
-In order to avoid the latter problem, we shall here newly define a Hamming weight-based descending binary encoding, referred to as HUBO-HW.
+Regarding the solution matrix $\mathrm{X} \in \mathbb{B}^{N \times N}$, it can be viewed as a set of $N$ indices, each of which can be represented as a one-hot vector.
+By encoding these indices in binary form, the number of variables can be reduced.
+In related studies \cite{glos2022space, tabi2020quantum}, \ac{QUBO} problems employing one-hot encoding have been reformulated as \ac{HUBO} problems by mapping the indices to binary representations.

-In the \ac{QUBO} formulation of equation \eqref{eq:Dicke_obj}, a Dicke state is generated to ensure that the one-hot constraint is satisfied.
-In HUBO-HW, on the other hand, taking an example with $N=4$, the $i$-th row of the solution matrix $\X$ is expressed as

-Notice that, indeed, regardless of the values that $x_{i1}$ and $x_{i2}$ take, the vector in equation \eqref{eq:one-hot-hw} always results in a one-hot vector, such hat a one-hot vector that would originally require four binary variables is represented using only $\lceil \log_2 4 \rceil = 2$ binary variables.